- 19.9k views

 Transport: Spanish roads are of good quality, and you should find no trouble in navigating the routes, so long as you have up to date maps and guides along with you.
-Many travellers will opt to hire a car, and these are readily available in all major cities and at airports.
-If you’re considering a Spanish road trip be sure that you are confident driving in another country, and hire a suitable vehicle, designed for travelling long distances.
+Many travelers will opt to hire a car, and these are readily available in all major cities and at airports.
+If you’re considering a Spanish road trip be sure that you are confident driving in another country and hire a suitable vehicle, designed for traveling long distances.

 Food & accommodation: Spain is famous for its food and wine.
-We suggest sampling iconic dishes such as paella, as well as regional specialities, and the relaxed and informal art of tapas.
-With the freedom of a car you can stay in a different place each night, from 5-star luxury to simple guest houses and hostels.
+We suggest sampling iconic dishes such as paella, as well as regional specialties, and the relaxed and informal art of tapas.
+With the freedom of a car, you can stay in a different place each night, from 5-star luxury to simple guesthouses and hostels.
 Whatever your budget you’ll find a place to stay, but in high season remember that accommodation in the most popular areas is often booked up, so be sure to plan ahead, and reserve your bed before arrival.